-OpenThos is the Android-based operating system which can provide a full-fledged Android X86 experience on PC with additional apps and functions.
-It is based on free and open source (Foss) Android OS called Android-X86, although the base of both PC Android operating systems is same, look and feel is quite different.
-The OpenThos looks very professional with Windows 10 like interfaces such as Taskbar, My computer icon and right side notification panel.
+OpenThos is the Android-based operating system that can provide a full-fledged Android X86 experience on PC with additional apps and functions.
+It is based on free and open-source (Foss) Android OS called Android-X86, although the base of both PC Android operating systems is the same, look and feel is quite different.
+The OpenThos looks very professional with Windows 10 like interfaces such as Taskbar, My computer icon, and right side notification panel.

 Personally, I have tried a couple of Andriod PC operating systems but this one is easy to use and quite stable than others.
 If you want to know about other available Android OS 32bit or 64-bit then here is the article: 4 Best Foss Android OS for PC 64 bit or 32 bit

 Well, coming to OpenThos, the latest version of this operating system while writing this article was 2.0.
 Officially this Android PC OS is present in both Chinese and English language which one can choose while installing it.

 Foss OpenThos Features

 - Application security sandbox

 - Pre-installed applications such as Microsoft Office, Command Terminal, WPS office, VLC player, Note, and more…

 - Linux/Windows 10 like Taskbar, Notification panel, File Explorer and icons.